 Lookout Mountain Golf Club – 6th – 126 yards

-At the restored Raynor, the membership had to be convinced to bring the Short hole 6th back to its original greatness during Brian Silva’s work at the Chattanooga gem.
+At this North Georgia restored Raynor, the membership was convinced to bring the Short hole 6th back to its original greatness during Brian Silva’s work at the Chattanooga gem.
 In the dark ages of golf architecture this hole’s green was bulldozed by membership that thought it was too penal.
 Silva was able to restore the green to its original height using old aerials of the course, bringing back a great and unique Short hole.
 Listen to our podcast with Brian Silva discussing template holes here

 The restored 6th hole at Lookout Mountain - Photo Credit: Dillon Mays